nadia-tubbs/nadia-tubbs/sherlock-audit.md

 # Target Footprint Results: Username Enumeration Log

 This log documents discoveries during automated Sherlock username scans, tool errors, and platform limitations.
+*Note: All target usernames and generated URLs in this audit have been changed to placeholders to protect personal privacy and maintain OPSEC rules.*

 ## 🔍 Raw Terminal Outputs